How to clean a toaster – expert advice on how to remove crumbs and dust safely

 (Image credit: Future Publishing Ltd)

-Then, you’ll want to clear a space on your kitchen worktop to clean it.
-We’d advise placing kitchen towel down on your worktop too, to catch any bits of debris that fall out as you clean.
+Then, you’ll want to clear a space on your kitchen worktop.
+We’d advise placing kitchen paper or a clean kitchen towel on your worktop, too, to catch any bits of debris that fall out while you’re cleaning.

 2. Remove the crumb tray